rdoetjes/tuts/game31/README.md

 ## Key Finding: Game Balance

-The development and use of the `game_autoplay.c` simulation led to a significant observation regarding the balance of Game31:
+The development and use of the `game_autoplay.c` simulation led to a significant observation regarding the unbalance of Game31:

 **The game appears to be deterministic with an optimal strategy.
 Specifically, the player who starts first and employs a perfect game strategy will consistently win.**